-Frequent service includes Metro's bus rapid transit (BRT), RapidRide, as well as routes that use regular buses and have some capital improvements to boost speed and reliability.
+Frequent service includes Metro's BRT, RapidRide, and routes that use regular buses and have some capital improvements to boost speed and reliability.

 METRO CONNECTS defines frequent service as any route that comes at least every 10 minutes most of the day and at least every 15 minutes when demand is lower.
 Stops would be every half mile, though some non-RapidRide frequent service may stop as often as every quarter mile.